Report Benefit Fraud

-Or you can report suspected benefit fraud to the Department for Work and Pensions.
+Use the link below to report a suspected benefit fraud to the Department for Work and Pensions

 What is benefit fraud?